it-at-m/Praktikumsplaner/doc/src/documentation/architecture/adr/adr003-test-as-prefix-for-tests.md

 ### Todo

-- the code to existing PRs is to be adapted
+- the code to existing PRs has to be adapted
-- at the time of the decision there were no completed PRs so no existing code is to be adapted
+- at the time of the decision there were no completed PRs so no existing code has to be adapted

 ## Consequences